Wind Breaker (manga)

 Wind Breaker (stylized in all caps) is a Japanese manga series written and illustrated by Satoru Nii that began serialization on Kodansha's Magazine Pocket manga website in January 2021.
-As of September 2025, the series' individual chapters have been collected in 23 tankōbon volumes.
+As of September 2026, the series' individual chapters have been collected in 27 tankōbon volumes.
 An anime television series adaptation produced by CloverWorks aired from April to June 2024.
 A second season aired from April to June 2025.
-A live-action film adaptation is set to premiere in Japan in December 2025.
+A live-action film adaptation was released in Japan in December 2025.

 Plot

 From an early age, Haruka Sakura was an outcast due to his unconventional appearance and lack of social skills.
 However, the harsh treatments he received made him a skilled fighter, which is now the only thing he prides himself on.
 After enrolling at Furin High School, where it is rumored that strength is valued over academics, Sakura has only one goal—to become the best.

 After being involved in a street brawl the day before his enrollment, Sakura meets a group of his future classmates.
 Instead of rejecting him, his classmates fight alongside him, showing that the school's real concern is protecting the town of Makochi from harm—hence why the students call themselves Bofurin.
 Surprised by the support and appreciation of the townspeople, Sakura has a hard time accepting their goodwill.
 Though he is unfamiliar with others showing him kindness, he must learn to overcome his discomfort when Bofurin is pitted against formidable enemies.
 After experiencing the feeling of acceptance, he finds himself fighting for the sake of others for the first time.